 — Stephaughn Alston (@HiTekkSteff) June 8, 2017

-How do you feel about it?
+How do you feel about new Control Center in iOS 11?
 Please feel free to share your opinions with us in comment section.